 Teaching using animals

-Licences are granted by the Licensing and Audit Branch of the Department of Economic Development, Jobs, Transport and Resources (DEDJTR).
+Licences are granted by the Licensing and Audit Branch of the department.
 All Government schools are included under a single licence held by the Victorian Department of Education and Training.
 Independent schools and Catholic schools, however, must apply for their own individual licences, which are free of charge.